 I am a 4th year Ph.D. student in Computer Science at Purdue University.
 I am working with Dan Goldwasser in the Purdue Natural Language Processing (NLP) group.

-My research interests are connectionism inspired machine learning methods for natural language processing, more specifically, deep learning and reinforcement learning.
-I am also very interested in structural models that try to understand language as a structural cognitive representation.
+My research interests are connectionism inspired machine learning methods for natural language processing, more specifically, neural networks and probabilistic models.
+I am particularly interested in structural models that try to understand language as a structured cognitive representation.

 Before I joined the CS department, I worked on HCI and neural networks, with Gregory Francis in Psychological Sciences at Purdue University, from where I obtained my master in psychology (Mathematical and Computational Cognitive Science concentrated).
 During that period, I received intensive quantitative and computational training, and also developped my interest in machine learning.